Nashville Criminal Citation Defense Lawyer

 What to do if you receive a criminal citation in Davidson County.

-An experienced criminal defense lawyer will have represented other similarly situated individuals, which will allow him or her to inform you of your options, argue your case effectively and potentially limit the damage caused by a conviction—or even avoid a conviction altogether.
+An experienced Nashville criminal citation defense lawyer will have represented other similarly situated individuals, which will allow him or her to inform you of your options, argue your case effectively and potentially limit the damage caused by a conviction—or even avoid a conviction altogether.

-We advise against showing up to your court date without a lawyer, as this increases the likelihood of a permanent mark on your record and a jail sentence.
+Our Nashville criminal citation defense lawyers advise against showing up to your court date without a lawyer, as this increases the likelihood of a permanent mark on your record and a jail sentence.

 Also, by accepting a citation you are agreeing to appear before trial to be booked and processed.
 Failure to appear is a Class A misdemeanor—a separate criminal offense—which is punishable by a jail sentence of eleven months and 29 days and/or a fine up to $2,500.